- Fri 13 Aug 2021

 Talks for older people keen for a regular dose of art and culture.

-Join us for free-flowing conversations and experiences of contemporary art inside the current exhibitions.
-No knowledge of art is needed!
+Free-flowing conversations and experiences of contemporary art inside the current exhibitions.
+No knowledge of art is needed.